SC4003 - Researching Crime and Deviance (2019/20)

 3. Introduce students to a range of issues that need to be taken into account when undertaking criminological research.

 4. Familiarise students with the processes involved in conducting criminological research and the structure and format of research reports adopted by academics

-Teaching is delivered through a range of formats; workshops, seminars, lecturers, blended learning and independent study.
+Teaching is delivered primarily through workshops.
 The sessions will facilitate learning of core research methods material and provide a framework for further reading and independent study.

 On successful completion of this module students will be able to:

-The assessments comprises a workbook (1) an examination (2) and seminar attendance and participation (3).
+The assessments comprises a workbook (1) an in class test (2).

-Assessment 2 – 2 hour examination that assesses the student’s understanding of the material studied over the previous two semesters.
-This will cover learning outcomes 3, 4 and 5
+Assessment 2 – in-class test that assesses the student’s understanding of the material studied over the previous two semesters.
+This will cover learning outcomes 2 and 5

 Crowther-Dowey, C., & Fussey, P. (2013).
 Researching Crime: Approaches, Methods and Application.
 Palgrave Macmillan